hivdb/chiro-cms/resources/covid-review.md

 The FDA-approved nucleoside analogs sofosbuvir and tenofovir used for the treatment of hepatitis C and HIV-1, respectively, are being studied in several clinical trials.
 However, they have been shown to have either weak or no clinical activity in vitro[^10.1101/2020.04.29.067983][^10.1101/2020.06.15.153411], while tenofovir has been ineffective in ferrets[^10.1128/mBio.01114-20].
 These nucleosides, as well as several others,  have been reported to inhibit SARS-CoV-2 RdRp in biochemical assays in the absence of exonuclease[^10.1101/2020.03.18.997585][^10.1016/j.antiviral.2020.104857] suggesting that their lack of activity in cell culture may result from SARS-CoV-2's proofreading ability.

+AT-527 is an oral nucleoside analog prodrug of AT-511 which has been studied for the treatment of HCV and has been shown to inhibit
-AT-527 is an oral prodrug nucleoside analog Galidesivir (BCX4430) is an adenosine analog that inhibits multiple viruses including filoviruses (Ebola virus and Marburg virus) _in vitro_ and in rodents and cynomolgus macaques[^10.1038/nature13027].
+Galidesivir (BCX4430) is an adenosine analog that inhibits multiple viruses including filoviruses (Ebola virus and Marburg virus) _in vitro_ and in rodents and cynomolgus macaques[^10.1038/nature13027].
 However, it has little, if any _in vitro_ activity against MERS-CoV and SARS-CoV with EC<sub>50</sub> levels of about 60 μM for MERS-CoV and SARS-CoV[^10.1038/nature13027] and of >100 μM for SARS-CoV-2[^10.1016/j.antiviral.2020.104786].
 At least seven additional nucleoside analogs have been studied _in vitro_ against SARS-CoV, MERs-CoV, or SARS-CoV-2, including four that are either approved drugs (gemcitabine, mizoribine, or mycophenolate) or being studied in humans (merimepodib) as immunosuppressants or anticancer agents[^10.1099/vir.0.061911-0][^10.1016/j.antiviral.2005.01.003][^10.1128/JVI.00023-19][^10.1101/2020.04.07.028589][^10.1016/j.jinf.2013.09.029].

 ___Conclusions: There appears to limited benefit for the use or further study of the nucleoside analogs in this section either because they lack meaningful SARS-CoV-2 inhibitory activity or because they are immunosuppressive.___